ProtopointLLC/bodybytes-firmware/docs/jtag.md

 | 6         | Violet | TP15       | TDI         | NC             | 8          |
 | 7 (bot)   | White  | TP14       | TDO         | SWO            | 6          |

-J-Link pin 10 (nRESET) is not connected - bodybytes does not expose PORST\_N on the JTAG header.
+J-Link pin 10 (nRESET) is not connected — bodybytes does not expose PORST\_N on the JTAG header.

-VTref (TP21) is a sense input - connect it to the 3.3 V rail but do not use it to power the board.
+VTref (TP21) is a sense input — connect it to the 3.3 V rail but do not use it to power the board.

-The MT7628 JTAG pins are multiplexed with Ethernet LED functions.
-The board must be strapped for JTAG mode so these pins are routed to the EJTAG interface rather than LEDs.
+The JTAG pins are multiplexed with Ethernet LED functions; the board must be strapped for JTAG mode before connecting (see [§JTAG and SD/eMMC](#jtag-and-sdemmc-are-mutually-exclusive)).

 ## Reset Signals